 Tint darkness is measured by visible light transmission (VLT), which is the percentage of light that passes through the glass and the tint film together.
 A higher VLT means lighter tint, while a lower number means darker tint.

-Law enforcement uses handheld meters to measure VLT during traffic stops, and the results determine if your car is compliant.
+Law enforcement uses handheld meters to measure VLT during traffic stops, and the results determine if your car is compliant with Ohio tint laws.

 State law sets strict rules for each window on passenger vehicles.
-These limits apply to both factory and aftermarket tint.
+These limits apply to both factory and aftermarket tint and define the legal tint limit in Ohio.

 The following standards must be followed:

-These restrictions balance the driver’s need for comfort with the public’s need for safety.
+These restrictions clarify what is the legal window tint in Ohio and balance the driver’s need for comfort with the public’s need for safety.

 Reflectivity and Color Rules